prgcont/workshop-k8s/lesson-1/README.md

 We can do it via:

 - adding the hostname gordon.example.lan into /etc/hosts (don't forget to delete it afterwards!)
-- changing the hostname `gordon.example.lan` to `gordon.example.lan.<minikube's_ip>.nip.io` in the previous YAML file - it will use [nip.io](http://nip.io/) service for resolving the hostname
+- changing the hostname `gordon.example.lan` to `gordon.example.lan.<CLUSTER_IP>.nip.io` in the previous YAML file - it will use [nip.io](http://nip.io/) service for resolving the hostname
+  - where `CLUSTER_IP` is either your minikube ip or LB IP provided by instructors.
 - in case of production applications we will need to set up DNS resolving properly.

 Check that ingress is available: